 The National Commercial Bank Jamaica Ltd. celebrates the achievement of excellence in a field of study that will directly impact the digital economy.
-The winner of this award is the student with the highest average in first year, and Semester I of the second year Computer Science/ Software Engineering courses.
+The

 NCB Best 2nd Year Information Technology Award

 The National Commercial Bank Jamaica Ltd. recognizes the accomplishments of future contributors to the ICT sector in Jamaica.
 The winner of this award is the student with the highest average in first year, and Semester I of the second year Information Technology Engineering courses.